nicossher/calculadora/README.md

-# Calculadora en JavaScript
+# JavaScript Calculator
-Este proyecto es una calculadora simple desarrollada en JavaScript, permite realizar operaciones matemáticas básicas.
+This project is a simple calculator developed in JavaScript, allowing users to perform basic mathematical operations.

-### Tecnologías
+### Technologies
 - HTML5
 - CSS3
 - JavaScript

-### Cómo usar
+### How to Use
-- Descarga los archivos de este repositorio.
+- Download the files from this repository.
-- Abre el archivo index.html en tu navegador web.
+- Open the index.html file in your web browser.
-- Ya puedes comenzar a hacer cálculos
+- You can now start performing calculations.